SureDeveloping/thrill-seeker-drf-api/README.md

 |                | /ratings/{id}/               | DELETE      | Delete         | DestroyAPIView      | Delete a specific rating (owner only)                                           |

-## Technologies Used
+## Technologies used
 ### Languages
+Frondend: <br>
+- HTML
+- CSS
 - Python
+- JSX (JavaScript XML)
 - Markdown

+Backend: <br>
+- Python
+- Markdown

 ### Frameworks
+Frondend: <br>
+- React: JavaScript library for creating the Fontend user interfaces.
+- React-bootstrap: Front-end framework, rebuilt for React with a collection of HTML, CSS, and JavaScript components.

+Backend: <br>
-The Django rest framework was used for the API of this project.
+- Django rest framework was used for the API of this project.

 ### Database
-The PostgreSQL database from Code Institute was used as the database.
+- The PostgreSQL database from Code Institute was used as the database

-### Software and Tools
-- Draw.io - To create the ERD
-- Gitpod - IDE to code the project
-- Git - For version control
-- Heroku – to deploy the website
-- Github - to store the website
-- Excel - to create for the readme and the testing.md tabels
-- Pep8 CI Python Linter - To Linter the python
-- Cloudinary - For managing and saving images
-- Code Institute Postgres Database - PostgreSQL database for this project

-### Libraries and Packages
+### Libraries and packages
+Backend: <br>
 - asgiref==3.3.4 - ASGI (Asynchronous Server Gateway Interface) specification, used by Django for asynchronous support
 - certifi==2024.6.2 - A collection of root certificates for SSL/TLS verification
 - cffi==1.16.0 - C Foreign Function Interface for Python.